R35007/secondary-explorer-vscode-extension/README.md

 - **Copy Path/Relative Path**: Right-click to copy absolute or relative path to clipboard.
 - **Open Folder in New Window**: Right-click any file or folder to open it in a new VS Code window.
 - **Open In Integrated Terminal**: Right-click any file or folder to open it in a VS Code Integrated Terminal.
+- **Open to the Side**: Right-click any file to open the file to the side.
 - **Open File**: Click or Enter to open files.

 ### Keyboard Shortcuts

+These are the following shortcut keys when focused in Secondary Explorer

+- `Enter`: Open File.
+- `Ctrl+N`: Create new FIle or Folder.
-- `Delete`: Remove selected file or folder (when focused in Secondary Explorer).
+- `Delete`: Remove selected file or folder.
 - `Ctrl+X`: Cut selected file or folder
 - `Ctrl+C`: Copy selected file or folder
 - `Ctrl+V`: Paste into selected folder